This Case of the Overturned Garbage Can, that is.

 Seller died in 1980, but Michael Parkinson is still alive.

 The Ventura Collection auction was very successful, and since it occurred right before the advent of The Great Recession, many of the prices achieved in that auction have not since been equaled.
 (It may also be the first auction catalog Heritage mass-mailed to prospective SF collectors; I had not received any before then.)

-In 2008, it was The Robert and Diane Yaspan collection, which included a vast array of SF firsts as well as several SF manuscripts and a few select non-SF firsts, such as mystery writer Earle Stanley Gardener.
+In 2008, it was The Robert and Diane Yaspan collection, which included a vast array of SF firsts as well as several SF manuscripts and a few select non-SF firsts, such as many firsts by mystery writer Earle Stanley Gardener.

 Later in 2008 was the auction of The Frank Collection, which was mainly SF art, but included a number of notable SF first editions as well.